Quadratic word equations with regular constraints and the exponent of periodicity: The Variety DLG The Variety DLG

 \subsection{Examples}

-The following non-exhaustive list shows that the variety \pv{DLG} is rather rich in the sense that it contains various interesting families of semigroups and can recognize interesting languages. \begin{itemize} \item For aperiodic semigroups, the variety \pv{DLG} contains the variety \pv{Sl} of finite semilattice, which allows for the implementation of \emph{alphabetical constraints}, as well as the larger variety \pv{J} of finite $\cJ$-trivial semigroups.
-The latter allows for \emph{piecewise testable constraints} in the sense of Imre Simon \cite{sim75} (see also \cite[Thm.~4]{pin86} or \cite[Thm.~4]{DiekertGastinKufleitner08}). \item More generally, \pv{DLG} contains the variety $\pv{RRB}$ of finite right regular bands, as well as the larger variety \pv{L} of finite $\cL$-trivial semigroups, which coincides with the class of all finite semigroups whose regular $\cD$-classes are right zero semigroups.
+The following non-exhaustive list shows that the variety \pv{DLG} is rather rich in the sense that it contains various interesting families of semigroups and can recognize interesting languages. \begin{itemize} \item For aperiodic semigroups, the variety \pv{DLG} contains the variety \pv{Sl} of finite semilattices, which allows for the implementation of \emph{alphabetical constraints}, as well as the larger variety \pv{J} of finite $\cJ$-trivial semigroups.
+The latter allows for \emph{piecewise testable constraints} in the sense of Imre Simon \cite{sim75} (see also \cite[Thm.~4]{pin86} or \cite[Thm.~4]{DiekertGastinKufleitner08}). \item More generally, \pv{DLG} contains the variety $\pv{RRB} \supseteq \pv{Sl}$ of finite right regular bands, as well as the larger variety $\pv{L} \supseteq \pv{J}$ of finite $\cL$-trivial semigroups, which coincides with the class of all finite semigroups whose regular $\cD$-classes are right zero semigroups.
 On the other hand, the (nontrivial) left zero semigroups are \emph{not} contained in \pv{DLG}. \item As a subvariety of \pv{J}, the variety \pv{N} of all finite nilpotent semigroups is contained in \pv{DLG}, and so is the variety $\pv{D} \sse \pv{L}$ consisting of all finite semigroups in which all idempotents are right zeros.
-Using constraints in \pv{N} it is possible to, for example, enforce (or prohibit) the length of a solution to exceed a specified threshold, or to require that the solution is a specific word; using constraints in \pv{D} on can require a specific word to appear as a suffix. \item The variety \pv{G} of finite groups is also clearly contained in \pv{DLG}, which allows for \emph{group constraints}, such as modular counting.
+Using constraints in \pv{N} it is possible to enforce (or prohibit) the length of a solution to exceed a specified threshold, or to require that the solution is a specific word; using constraints in \pv{D} one can require a specific word to appear as a suffix.\footnote{For equations, these types of constraints can also be realized via substitutions and case distinctions.} \item The variety \pv{G} of finite groups is also clearly contained in \pv{DLG}, which allows for \emph{group constraints}, such as modular counting.
 Note also that this type of constraints may be quite liberally combined with those discussed in the previous items; see \cite[Prop.~2.2.4]{AlmeidaWeil1997IJAC}. \end{itemize}

 Another interesting family of finite semigroups contained in \pv{DLG} is the family of \emph{duo} semigroups comprising semigroups $S$ in which $x S^1 = S^1 x$ holds for all $x \in S$.
 This class of semigroups, which is not a variety but contains all groups and commutative semigroups, was defined by Pond\v{e}l\'{i}\v{c}ek~\cite{PondelicekCzMathJ1975} as a semigroup-theoretic generalization of Feller’s notion of duo rings~\cite{FellerTransAMS1958}.
 Note that in a duo semigroup $S$ every product of the form $(x_1y)(x_2y) \cdots (x_n y)$ with $x_1, \dotsc, x_n, y \in S$ can be written as $y^n z$ for some $z \in S^1$.
 Hence, if $S$ is finite, then we obtain $(xy)^{\oo} = y^{\oo} z = y^{\oo} y^{\oo} z = y^{\oo} (xy)^{\oo}$ for some $z \in S^1$.
 Thus, $S \in \pv{DLG}$ by \prref{lem:dlgth}.